Chinese coastguard vessels patrol disputed waters

 Patrols by vessels and aircraft from both sides near the disputed islands have raised fears of a clash.

-On Saturday, three Japanese cabinet members visited the shrine which honours wartime leaders convicted by an Allied tribunal as war criminals along with millions of war dead.
+On Saturday, three Japanese cabinet members visited the shrine which honors wartime leaders convicted by an Allied tribunal as war criminals along with millions of war dead.

-Bitter memories persist of Japan's brutal 1931-45 occupation of parts of China and its 1910-45 colonisation of the Korean peninsula.
+Bitter memories persist of Japan's brutal 1931-45 occupation of parts of China and its 1910-45 colonization of the Korean peninsula.

 Both countries feel Japan has never fully atoned for its actions.

 Abe outraged Beijing and Seoul by visiting Yasukuni in person in 2013.
-He said he went not to glorify the war but to honour those who fought and died for their country.
+He said he went not to glorify the war but to honor those who fought and died for their country.

 But he has stayed away from the shrine since then, instead sending offerings on key dates, seeking to tread a fine line between his conservative convictions and the diplomatic imperative to improve ties with China.